 Although naturally, this type of frog loves to stay at the surface of the water sometimes, especially late in the night, but if they continuously show signs of escape, then these are some of the reasons why they’re trying to escape the tank.

-The water is not suitable for them Although frogs are known to survive in wild range of water, but sometimes the water they inhabit might become toxic to them and so they will need to escape from it.
+The water is not suitable for them Although frogs are known to survive in the wild range of water, sometimes the water they inhabit might become toxic to them and so they will need to escape from it.

 Again the level of Ammonia and Nitrates in the tank may be high.
 According to sciencedirect.com ” These can be toxic to frogs.